-The main reason of my trip to the Amazon jungle was to experience the Peruvian ayahuasca plant served according to Peruvian traditions and if possible by a female healer.
-Up until this trip, I had attended a few ceremonies, all of which were led by Colombian male shamans.
+The main reason of my trip to the Peruvian Amazon was to experience the ayahuasca plant served according to the Peruvian traditions and by a female healer.
+Up until this trip, I had attended dozens of medicine ceremonies, all of which were led by Colombian male shamans.
 I had a calling and had to listen to it.

 My ayahuasca journey

 In the last few years of my life, I have been so fortunate to realize the dreams I’ve had.
 Now when I look back, I laugh at the rat race I have been a part of to gain more material or status than others.
 It is so liberating to finally being able to see that we all exist as ‘one’ and there’s no success in anything unless we all succeed together.

-I can tell my remarkable transformation from old me to new me started with my introduction to Ayahuasca, the ancient plant medicine that connected me to the Source.
-Starting with my first Ayahuasca ceremony in the woods, I gained valuable perspective about who I was and what my purpose was in this body and the physical world.
+I can tell my remarkable transformation from the old me to the new started with my introduction to Ayahuasca, the ancient plant medicine that connected me to the Source.
+Starting with my first Ayahuasca ceremony in the woods, I gained a valuable perspective about who I was and what my purpose was in this body and the physical world.
 Since then, life has become a school where I’ve been constantly learning lessons from everyone and every experience and evolve to be a better version of myself.
 I learned to connect to my heart vs my mind.
 I’ve been consciously choosing to love vs resent, expand vs contract, connect vs shut down.

 How Ayahuasca cured my Hepatitis B:

 My healing journey in Peru:

 Following our 3 week journey in the Native American Vision Quest camp in Colombia, my friend Daria and I followed our hearts that took us to Peru on a cargo boat on the Amazon River.
 Along the way, we took recommendations from friends as to how to get by in the jungle.
 We also asked around Iquitos about different shamans and practices.